statamic/docs/content/collections/docs/caching.md

 Instead of parsing and loading content files on the fly, Statamic uses a cache-based storage layer affectionately named the "Stache".

 Rather than using a database as a storage layer, Statamic compiles the data in your content files into an efficient index-based system stored in Laravel's application cache.
-This stache can be rebuilt from scrach at any time.
+This stache can be rebuilt from scratch at any time.
 This is often done when content or settings change, or when updates are deployed to a production server.

 You cannot disable it, nor would you want to.
 You can clear it using `php please stache:clear`, rebuild it using `php please stache:warm`, and do both together using `php please stache:refresh`.